With so much advice available online, learning how to talk to girls on Tinder can feel daunting.

 Let’s get started with a few simple tips around how to chat on Tinder.
 With these in mind you’ll find yourself being more comfortable and more successful in no time.

 For all the information and stress that surrounds this topic, all you’re really doing is having a conversation, right?
-Any time you catch yourself overthinking a message or agonizing over which word to use, bring yourself back to this point.
+It doesn't matter what app you're using, Tinder or any of the other top dating apps out there we've tried, any time you catch yourself overthinking a message or agonizing over which word to use, bring yourself back to this point.

 No public speaking, no intimidating cameras, just a casual text conversation between you and her.
 Now go ahead, take a deep breath and relax -- learning what to message on Tinder is fun!